shahab-sarmashghi/RESPECT/README.md

 ```
 The read length of `Micromonas_pusilla.hist` is `-1`,
 a sentinel value to say that the histogram is from an assembly.
 If a
-histogram input information is missing from this file, it will be skipped.
+histogram input information is missing from this file, the input is skipped.

 ### Input options
 For the convenience of user, the input files can be provided in multiple